SnowyMouse/invader/README.md

                                disables budgeting.
 Default (new tag): 0 -d --data <dir>              Use the specified data directory.
 Default:
                                "data"
-  -D --dithering <channels>    Apply dithering to 16-bit or p8 bitmaps.
-This
+  -D --dithering <val>         Apply dithering to 16-bit or p8 bitmaps.
+Can be:
-                               does not save in .bitmap tags.
-Can be: a, rgb, or argb.
-Default: none -f --detail-fade <factor>    Set detail fade factor.
+                               off or on.
+Default (new tag): off -f --detail-fade <factor>    Set detail fade factor.
 Default (new tag): 0.0 -F --format <type>           Pixel format.
 Can be: 32-bit, 16-bit, monochrome, dxt5, dxt3, dxt1, or auto. 'auto'